pantheon-systems/documentation/source/content/guides/multisite/05-workflows.md

 To better understand what's going on, it's helpful to have some background knowledge.

-First, `wp search-replace` is necessary when moving a database between environments for two reasons:

-1. WordPress stores full URLs in the database, for better or for worse.
-When you move a database between environments, you may want to update all of those URL references.
-2. WordPress can store URLs in PHP serialized data.
-Because URL string length can vary, MySQL search and replace can break PHP serialized data. `wp search-replace` detects and properly handles PHP serialized data.

-Second, `wp search-replace` is *probably* spending a lot of time processing data in the `post`  and `postmeta` tables.
+`wp search-replace` is *probably* spending a lot of time processing data in the `post`  and `postmeta` tables.
 If you don't care about updating URL references within post data, then it may be iterating a bunch of data unnecessarily.

 In a stock WordPress install (e.g. no custom plugins), there are a few key places URL configuration data is stored:

 - `wp_blogs` table, `domain` column.
 - `wp_site` table, `domain` column.